AcclaroInc/craft-translations/README.md

 **Craft 2 support**  We offer similar features and functionality for Craft 2.
 [Click here](https://info.acclaro.com/translation-plugin-for-craft?utm_campaign=Craft%20Plugin%20Store&utm_source=Craft%20Plugin%20Store%20Listing%20-%20Craft%202%20Page&utm_medium=Listing) for more information.

-**Get started** We offer a 30-day money back guarantee for the software plugin purchase if you are not satisfied.
+**Our Guarantee** We offer a 30-day money back guarantee for the software plugin purchase if you are not satisfied.

 ## Getting Started With Your Translations